umarhassan-mitodl/9.00sc-fall-2011/content/pages/brain-i/_index.md

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 Textbook supplement
 {{< tdclose >}}{{< tdopen >}}
-Study materials for Chapter 3, "The Biology of Mind and Behavior," in [Study Site for *Psychology in Context*, 3/e](http://www.pearsonhighered.com/educator/product/Fundamentals-of-Psychology-in-Context/9780205507573.page) (Pearson Education, 2007)
+Study materials for Chapter 3, "The Biology of Mind and Behavior," in {{% resource_link "6eb9ea0a-97a2-4e4b-b644-c6c5373611e7" "Study Site for *Psychology in Context*, 3/e" %}} (Pearson Education, 2007)
 {{< tdclose >}}{{< tdopen >}}
 Practice test questions, flashcards, and media for a related textbook by Kosslyn & Rosenberg
 {{< tdclose >}}{{< trclose >}}{{< tbodyclose >}}{{< tableclose >}}